Mark your calendar: Tax Day is Monday, April 15, 2024.

 2. Update your contact information

-If you moved in 2022, you’ll need to update your contact information with the IRS and state tax board.
+If you move in 2023, you’ll need to update your contact information with the IRS and state tax board.
 You can do this when you file your return.
 But it’s better to make the change before Tax Day so you don’t miss important information.
 To change your address with the IRS, fill out the form you’ll find here.